syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ### Tooltip using HTMLAttribute in dropdown component

-To display the tooltip in dropdown component, you need to add the title attribute through HtmlAttributes property, which update the attribute to the root element `input`
+To display the tooltip in the dropdown component, add the title attribute through the HtmlAttributes property, which updates the attribute to the root element `input`.

 {% highlight cshtml %}